How to Get Car Insurance Online With a Checking Account

 Progressive is an average-rated auto insurer that offers moderate rates for most drivers.
 It ranks well in customer complaints and financial stability, but falls short in customer satisfaction.
 However, its discount score is excellent.

 Progressive offers custom parts coverage, a rare add-on that covers customized car accessories like stereos or custom wheels.
-Progressive allows secure policy payments through PayPal and may provide a discount if you pay in full or go paperless.
+Progressive allows secure policy payments through PayPal and provides a discount if you pay in full or go paperless.

 NOTE: The rates above are averages for a 40-year-old with a 100/300/100 full coverage policy and a $1,000 deductible.